StanislasMzx/Secret-Santa-TIPE/README.md

 - [x] Sending emails
 - [x] Data protection
 - [x] Exception management (no draws within the same group)
+- [x] Possibility to store the printout locally
 - [ ] Possibility to store the printout online
 - [ ] Zero-knowledge proof